Copywright/big_data_intern/README.md

-# Big Data Intern #

-Big Data Intern is the result of boredom and inactivity at the time of receiving a cool code challenge (thanks Custora!).

 ## The Basics ##

  It is a turn-based game where each turn includes a batch of jobs that needs to be processed.
 For